DNS-Accountants

 When you transfer equity from one person to another and the chargeable consideration exceeds the threshold, SDLT may be payable.

-Even if the person receiving the equity already owns a share in the property, if the total chargeable consideration exceeds the threshold, SDLT will be payable.
+Even if the person receiving the equity already owns part of the property, SDLT applies if the total consideration involved in the transfer exceeds the threshold.

-If you get married, enter a civil partnership or move in together, SDLT may be payable if you transfer equity and the chargeable consideration exceeds the SDLT threshold.
+When equity is transferred due to marriage, civil partnership, or moving in together, SDLT may be due if the chargeable consideration exceeds the threshold.

-When property is transferred to a company, Stamp Duty Land Tax may be payable on its market value, not the chargeable consideration given.
+When property is transferred to or from a company, SDLT may be charged based on the property’s market value rather than just the consideration paid.

 When is SDLT NOT payable on transfer of equity?